 There’s something special about the allure of visiting the Amazon.
 Truly one of mother Earth’s natural wonders, the river and the rainforest call to our wild and adventurous side.
 A visit is something to be crossed off your travel goals, life goals, bucket, or whatever you want to call it list.

 While your first thought of visiting the Amazon probably leads you to Brazil, Leticia is also a wonderful option.
-Sporting less crowds and a little less tourist development, it may offer a bit more of an authentic experience than the more popular destinations in Brazil.
+Sporting less crowds and a little less tourist development, it offers a bit more of an authentic experience than the more popular destinations in Brazil.
 Also, although Leticia itself is not deep in the forest, you can use it as a starting point to tour deeper, where deforestation has taken less of a toll than farther down the river in Brazil.

 How to Get to Leticia